akul-star/Advanced-Physical-Design/README.md

 3. **PDK Data:** A Process Design Kit (PDK) for ASIC manufacturing is a comprehensive package provided by semiconductor foundries to ASIC designers.
 It contains vital information, design rules, device models, and a library of components necessary to design and fabricate custom integrated circuits.
 PDKs ensure that designers adhere to manufacturing guidelines, use accurate device models, and efficiently utilize foundry-specific processes during the ASIC design process, facilitating successful and manufacturable custom chip production.

-**SkyWater 130nm Process Design Kit (PDK):** The SkyWater 130nm Process Design Kit (PDK) is a comprehensive set of resources offered by SkyWater Technology Foundry for integrated circuit designers.
+**SkyWater 130nm Process Design Kit (PDK):**
+The SkyWater 130nm Process Design Kit (PDK) is a comprehensive set of resources offered by SkyWater Technology Foundry for integrated circuit designers.
 It encompasses essential information about the 130-nanometer semiconductor manufacturing process, design rules, device models, a library of components, and technology files.
 This PDK enables designers to create custom integrated circuits tailored to specific applications using SkyWater's 130nm process technology, promoting accessibility and cost-effective semiconductor fabrication.

+**RIL Design Flow (RTL to GDS2):**
+The RTL (Register-Transfer Level) to GDS2 design flow is the process of creating and manufacturing integrated circuits (ICs).
+It involves steps like designing the circuit's functionality in RTL, simulating and synthesizing it into gate-level logic, creating a physical layout, verifying the design, generating manufacturing masks, fabricating the ICs, and finally, testing and packaging them.
+The GDS2 file is generated to describe the layout and is used for manufacturing.
+This flow ensures that ICs meet specifications and can be mass-produced.

 </details>